 Testing of Grangemouth Community Warning System -2.30pm, Wednesday 2nd Dec 2020

-MICC chairman, Derek Brown said: ‘’The testing of the Community Warning System is just one aspect of our [Grangemouth industries] on-going commitment to public safety.
-The Warning System, that has recently undergone maintenance work, is a means of alerting the public in the unlikely event of a Major Incident at any one of the operator’s facilities within the Grangemouth area.
+MICC chairman, Derek Brown said: ‘’Our member companies are committed to public safety.
+The Warning System, that has recently undergone maintenance work, is a means of alerting the public in the unlikely event of a major incident at any one of the member operator’s facilities within the Grangemouth area.

-Throughout the year, MICC member companies in Grangemouth also work with the emergency services and Falkirk Council to train and exercise our staff to ensure we are fully equipped to deal with a wide range of different scenarios.’’
+“Throughout the year, MICC member companies in Grangemouth work with the emergency services and Falkirk Council to train and exercise their staff to ensure they are fully equipped to deal with a wide range of different scenarios.

 We encourage everyone in the Grangemouth community to ensure that they know what to do should an incident occur.”